 - Alcohol refers to ethyl alcohol or ethanol, the type found in alcohol beverages.
 Many people use it to refer to alcohol beverage in general.
-The word alcohol is from the Arabic “al kohl,” meaning the essence.
+In fact, the word alcohol is from the Arabic “al kohl,” meaning the essence.

 Equivalence of Alcohol

-- Alcohol equivalence refers to the fact that a bottle or can of beer, a five-ounce glass of dinner wine, or a shot of distilled spirits (or a mixed drink) all contain equivalent amounts of alcohol.
-To a breathalyzer, they’re all the same.
+- Alcohol equivalence refers to a simple fact.
+It’s that standard servings of beer, dinner wine, and distilled spirits all contain the same amount of alcohol.
+Specifically, 0.06 ounce of pure alcohol.
+They’re all equal alcohol-wise.
+Therefore to a breathalyzer, they’re all the same.

-- Alcohol monopoly prohibits the sale of alcohol beverages (either all forms or specific forms, such as beer, wine, or spirits) by anyone other than the state or a state agency.
-It does not operate to the advantage of the consuming public in that it eliminates competition and dramatically restricts brand choice.
+- Alcohol monopoly prohibits the sale of alcohol beverages by anyone other than the state or a state agency.
+That is, either all forms or specific forms, such as beer, wine, or spirits.
+As a result it does not operate to the advantage of the consumer.
+Specifically, it results in poor selection, higher prices, and often poor service.
+That is because it eliminates competition.